A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase mixtures: Numerical Approach

 Rigid bodies introduce undeforming, perfectly reflective boundaries within the domain, also known as immersed boundaries, which are governed by the evolution equation \eqref{eq:revo}.
 The boundary condition at rigid body interfaces has two components: no-penetration and either slip or no-slip.
 At the interface, the no-penetration condition requires:

 where $\normal_r$ is the rigid body normal vector.
-This is enforced by reflecting normal-aligned vector- and tensor-components inside the rigid body.
-For the slip boundary condition, scalar and tangential vector quantities remain unchanged, and are copied into the rigid body from outside, resulting in a zero-tangential stress condition.
-The no-slip condition is not employed here, but is enforced by also reflecting tangential vector quantities inside the body, resulting in the condition $\mathbf{u} = \mathbf{v}_r$ at the interface.
+In other words, the velocity aligned with the rigid interface normal component must equal the rigid body velocity in that direction.
+For the slip boundary condition, all other tangential velocity components remain unchanged across the interface.
+The no-slip condition is not employed here, but is enforced by the entire velocity vector to equal the rigid body velocity at the interface, resulting in the condition $\mathbf{u} = \mathbf{v}_r$.
+Therefore, a method is required that will fill the rigid cells ($r > 0.5$) with a suitable thermodynamic state such as to reproduce these boundary conditions.

 The method presented here shall be applicable to both the reduced system and the full multi-material system.
 Analogously to the method in \citet{WallisFluxEnriched}, the rigid body boundary conditions are mediated by flux-modifiers and interface seeding routines.
-However, by comparison, no new flux modifiers are required: the extant void-opening flux modifier is applied to rigid-solid interfaces to allow solid bodies to collide with and separate from rigid bodies, just as they would with any other solid body in the domain.
-The flux modifier is applied when the rigid volume fraction `changes sign' between the two cells being used to calculate the flux:
+However, by comparison, no new flux modifiers are required: only an interface seeding method is required for rigid body interaction.
+This is because the rigid body boundary only involves one real material, with the flux inside the rigid body not being relevant, therefore meaning that a two-flux method such as those presented by \citet{WallisFluxEnriched} is not required.

-Although no additional flux-modifiers are required, rigid bodies must be seeded with suitable states to enable the correct boundary interaction.
+Although no additional flux-modifiers are required, rigid bodies must be seeded with suitable states to enable the correct boundary interaction, as previously mentioned.
 This is done using an interface seeding routine, similar to those presented in \citet{WallisFluxEnriched}.
 This procedure is carried out at the start of every time-step, before the calculation of the hyperbolic update.